Toy model to understand oscillatory behavior in timelike nucleon form factors

 where $0<V_r<V_a$ and we take $a_r=0.5$ fm.

 We show the FSI effect with such potentials on the $p\bar{p}$ and $n\bar{n}$ effective form factors in Fig.~\ref{fig:FSI_fit}.
 The corresponding parameters are listed in Table.~\ref{tab:parameter}.
-The overall oscillatory behavior are nicely reproduced due to the FSI effect with the interaction range $a$ about $1.4\sim 1.6$ fm.
+The overall oscillatory behavior is well reproduced by the FSI effect with the interaction range $a$ about $1.4\sim 1.6$ fm.

-The details of describing the effective form factors rely on the choices of the continuum part $G_0$, which we still do not understand very well because the formation proccess involves the complicated hadronization and other difficulties.
-Possibly, better descriptions can be achieved for $|G_{\rm eff}|$ by using different $G_0$ rather than same as the experiment collaborations.
+The details of the description of the effective form factors depend on the choice of the continuum part $G_0$, which we still do not understand very well, because the formation process involves the complicated hadronization and other difficulties.
+Perhaps better descriptions can be obtained for $|G_{\rm eff}|$ by using different $G_0$ rather than the same as in the experimental collaborations.

-{\it Threshold enhancement of time-like form factors}--- From Fig.~\ref{fig:FSI_fit}, one notices that the neutron effective form factor has stronger near-threshold enhancement than that for proton.
-The SND measurement observed the enhancement on the neutron cross section just above threshold at $\sqrt{s}-2m_n \approx 5$ MeV~\cite{SND:2022wdb}, which contradicts naive phase space expectation.
-Our approach can easily provide such enhancement as seen in Fig.~\ref{fig:FSI_fit}.
-The reason is that the FSI factor near the threshold $1/|\mathcal J|_{p\to 0}\to 1/\mathrm{cos}^2\left(\sqrt{2\mu V_a}a\right)$ with an attractive squared-well potential.
-With appropriate $V_a$ and $a$, $1/|\mathcal J|_{p\to 0}$ can give rise to very large enhancement near-threshold.
+{\it Threshold enhancement of time-like form factors.}---From Fig.~\ref{fig:FSI_fit}, it can be seen that the neutron effective form factor has a stronger enhancement near the threshold than that for the proton.
+The SND measurement observed the enhancement on the neutron cross section just above threshold at $\sqrt{s}-2m_n \approx 5$ MeV~\cite{SND:2022wdb}, which contradicts the naive phase space expectation.
+The enhancement of nucleon form factors have long been discussed in $N\bar{N}\to e^+e^-$ process and similar enhancement phenomenon in baryon pair production in $e^+e^-$ annihilation should also exist~\cite{Dalkarov:1978as,Dalkarov:1991gw,Dalkarov:1979ps,Dalkarov:1989xs,Dalkarov:2009yf,Shapiro:1978wi,Dmitriev:2007zz,Milstein:2022tfx}.
+In the discussion here, this can be seen with a simple rectangular well potential, where the FSI factor near the threshold $1/|\mathcal J|_{p\to 0}\to 1/\mathrm{cos}^2\left(\sqrt{2\mu V_a}a\right)$ has an attractive squared-well potential.
+With suitable $V_a$ and $a$, $1/|\mathcal J|_{p\to 0}$ can lead to very large enhancement near the threshold.